Research Spotlights

 The Center for Interdisciplinary Population & Health Research (CIPHR) seeks to understand and improve population health.
 The spotlights below feature a few selected research initiatives.
 Learn about all our investigator’s and their research here.

 Bright Bodies is a high-intensity, family-based intervention for childhood obesity where children and their families meet twice per week for 3-6 months and engage in nutrition, behavior modification, and exercise classes.
 The intervention was found to lead to the biggest reduction in body mass index among U.S.-based childhood obesity interventions evaluated in the 2017 U.S. Preventive Task Force Report.
 In this study, we use a mixed methods approach to evaluate historical dissemination sites of Bright Bodies, optimize the Bright Bodies package, and disseminate it at three heterogenous sites (Maine, Alabama, and California) serving populations with racial and ethnic, rural-urban, and geographic diversity.
 The site in Maine is located in the Oxford Hills community at Stephen’s Memorial Hospital.
-Patients can be referred by their primary care doctor, and the program will launch October 2022.
+Patients can be referred by their primary care doctor.

 The Maine Cancer Genomics Initiative was founded by The Jackson Laboratory to improve access to genomic tumor testing in Maine; provide genomics education to medical professionals; and support clinical decision making on cancer treatment.
 Embedded in the initiative is research that explores cancer patients’ and healthcare clinicians’ perceptions and understanding of genomic tumor testing.
 This work asks: “what are patients expectations for genomic tumor testing”?
 “How do patients and clinicians feel about discussing variants of uncertain significance”?
 “Are there health differences between rural and urban participants”?
 This research utilized longitudinal surveys and in-depth qualitative interviews with stakeholders.
 The MCGI has already become a widely statewide collaboration, and with renewed support from the Harold Alfond Foundation, hopes to serve as a model for community precision oncology in rural settings.